- UCAR Home

 One of the strongest pieces of evidence for human-induced climate change is the consistent rise in carbon dioxide (CO2) in modern times, as measured at NOAA's Mauna Loa Observatory in Hawaii, where CO2 has been observed since 1958.
-In early 2014, the seasonally adjusted concentration of CO2 in Earth’s atmosphere was about 398 parts per million (ppm), with a recent growth rate of between 2 and 4 ppm per year.
+In early 2015, the seasonally adjusted concentration of CO2 in Earth’s atmosphere was close to 400 parts per million (ppm), with a recent growth rate of between 2 and 4 ppm per year.

 Because CO2 stays in the air so long, it becomes very well mixed throughout the global atmosphere.
 This makes the Mauna Loa record an excellent indication of long-term trends.

 Current atmospheric concentrations of CO2 are more than 35% higher than they were at the dawn of the industrial revolution.
 According to the Scripps Institution of Oceanography, ice core reconstructions going back roughly 800,000 years show concentrations of around 200 ppm during the ice ages.
 The concentrations were about 280 ppm during the last several interglacial periods and from the most recent ice age to the mid-18th century, as the industrial revolution was getting under way.
 In other words, our current CO2 levels are higher than they've been in at least the last 800 millennia.
 See the Scripps Web site for a graphic illustrating this trend.

 Almost a quarter of the carbon dioxide emitted by human activities is absorbed by land areas, though this varies from year to year depending on large-scale drought and other factors.
 Another quarter is absorbed by the ocean.
 The remainder stays in the atmosphere for a century or longer.